 Friendly locals spoke to us in a language native to their village (each village has its own dialect), and we replied with English and smiles.
 We visited the Byzantine Agioi Apostolo church, which dates back to the 13th or 14th century, before moving on to visit two more Mastic villages in the area.

 As with Pyrgi, vines and flowers climbed up stone walls, while the towering Megalos Taksiarhis church dominated the center of the village.
-Entering the religious building, which was built in 1868, we couldn’t believe how ornate it was!
+Entering the religious building, which was built in 1868, we couldn’t believe how ornate it was.
 Apart from someone who was sweeping the grounds, we were the only people in there.

 Finally, we made our way to Olympoi, a village with a fantastic restaurant, beautiful buildings and welcoming locals.
 The village had one entrance and all of the homes were attached, with the doors facing inwards, meaning if you were to look at Olympoi from the outside, you would only see what looks like a walled fortress.

-These three medieval villages were some of the most unusual places we’ve ever explored, but, Chios would delight us with one more of its famous villages, Kampos.
-We drove past this stone complex when we first arrived on the island, but now it was time to get into the heart of it, on two wheels!
+These three medieval villages were some of the most unusual places we’ve ever explored, but, Chios Greece would delight us with one more of its famous villages, Kampos.
+We drove past this stone complex when we first arrived on the island, but now it was time to get into the heart of it, on two wheels.

 Triandafyllia from Goat Trails (how perfect is that name?!) met up with us for our day of biking around the scenic area.
 Heading off on our mountain bikes, we cycled through farmland, while zigging and zagging through orange groves.
 We explored narrow lanes lined with bushy trees and low stone walls.
 We passed by gorgeous mansions, and pretty plazas, while learning about the history of the area from our guide.

 Just as the sun was getting too hot to bear, the tour was finished and it was time to fill our bellies with food, and cool off with a local beer.
-Together with Triandafyllia, we made our way to Astrakia in Kampos, which was the setting of our afternoon cooking lessons.
+Together with Triandafyllia, we made our way to Astrakia in Kampos, which was the setting of our afternoon cooking lesson.

 We hadn’t even tasted any food, or learned how to cook any traditional dishes, but we were already in awe of the perfect locale and the wonderful people who would be joining us.
 We would be spending the afternoon with Elias and his wife Joanna, (who are the owners of Chios Cooking Lessons), Triandafyllia and her boyfriend Pedro (from Goat Trails), Dora (the chef) and Maria (the translator for Dora).